-In Elementor, there are countless options for each element – so that they are sometimes nested several times in each other.
+In Elementor there are countless options for each element – so that they are sometimes nested several times.
 User-friendliness suffers from this, but some decisions are also difficult to understand:

-For example, it is unclear why you should ever be able to select system fonts, since it cannot be assumed that the visitors have installed them – a Helvetica will be missing on most Windows PCs and would therefore neither load nor display them.
+For example, it is unclear why it should ever be possible to select system fonts, since it cannot be assumed that visitors have them installed – a Helvetica will be missed on most Windows PCs and would consequently neither be loaded nor displayed on them.

-Likewise, the numerous, non-context-sensitive setting options in Elementor make it difficult for an average user to attribute the behavior of an element to a certain setting – so it can happen that a background image of a normal user is difficult to find in heavily nested elements – Gutenberg, on the other hand, offers the possibility to easily move up the hierarchy and a background graphic is usually only in the cover Block possible – so the origin can be quickly identified.
+Similarly, the numerous, non-context-sensitive setting options in Elementor mean that it becomes difficult for an average user to trace an element’s behavior back to a particular setting – for example, a background image may be difficult for a normal user to find in heavily nested elements – Gutenberg, on the other hand, offers the ability to easily move up the hierarchy, and a background graphic is usually only possible in the cover block – so its origin can be quickly identified.

-Overall, much of Elementor is not thought through to the end: For example, it is advertised that only the icon fonts that are used are loaded with the provided icon element – this brings better performance and PageSpeed.
+Overall, many things in Elementor are not thought through to the end: For example, it is advertised that only the icon fonts that are actually used are loaded in the provided icon element – this brings better performance and PageSpeed.

 The concept flaw is serious: Basically, icon fonts like FontAwesome are always bad for the PageSpeed, as they usually compete with the loading of the normal website font and many more icons are contained in a font than are actually needed.